Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 Starting in Seoul?

-The fastest way to get to Haeundae Beach is by taking the KTX high-speed train from Seoul Station to Busan station.
+The fastest way to get to Haeundae Beach is by taking the KTX high-speed train from Seoul Station to Busan Station.

 The KTX station and the subway station are part of the same complex, but you’ll need to exit the KTX area and follow signs for the Busan Subway (Line 1).